-The TOE design is based on a single ASIC controller which includes a built-in hardware AES encryption engine and controls all memory components directly as shown in Figure 1 of section 1.4.1.
+The TOE design is based on a single ASIC controller which includes a built-in hardware AES encryption engine and controls all memory components directly as shown in Figure 1 of section 1.4.1 Target of Evaluation Physical Boundaries.
 There is no direct host user access to the SRAM.
 The TOE receives data from the host platform or computing system through the SATA/PCIe connections.